-2. Storage of Pesticides
+2. Storage of pesticides

-- Store pesticides in enclosed areas or in covered impervious containment. - Do not hose down the paved areas to a storm drain or conveyance ditch. - Ensure that pesticide-contaminated waste materials are kept in designated covered and contained areas, and disposed of properly. - Rinsate from equipment cleaning and/or triple-rinsing of pesticide containers should be used as product or recycled into product.
+- Store pesticides in enclosed areas or in covered impervious containment. - Do not hose down the paved areas to a storm drain or conveyance ditch. - Ensure pesticide-contaminated waste materials are kept in designated covered and contained areas and disposed of properly. - Rinsate from equipment cleaning and/or triple-rinsing of pesticide containers should be used as product or recycled into product. - Refer to S444 BMPs for the Storage of Dry Pesticides and Fertilizers. - Refer to S426 Spills of Oil and Hazardous Substances, and S455 BMPs for Spill Prevention and Cleanup.

-3. Application of Fertilizer
+3. Application of fertilizer

-- Ensure that all fertilizers are applied by properly trained personnel.
-Document and keep all training records. - For commercial and industrial facilities, ensure that fertilizers are not applied to grass swales, filter strips, or buffer areas that drain to sensitive receiving waters.
+- Ensure all fertilizers are applied by properly trained personnel.
+Document and keep all training records. - For commercial and industrial facilities, ensure fertilizers are not applied to grass swales, filter strips, or buffer areas that drain to sensitive receiving waters. - Refer to S443 BMPs for Fertilizer Application.